Mickyreegs/CPS/README.md

 ![HTML validator checks](../CPS/assets/readme-images/HTML%20Check%20After.JPG)

-The CSS cose also passed the CSS validator test:
+The CSS cose also passed the CSS validator test.
+There was one warning - "Imported style sheets are not checked in direct input and file upload modes".
+This was my import from Google Fonts and is an expected warning:

 ![CSS validator checks](../CPS/assets/readme-images/CSS%20code%20validation%20-%20After.JPG)